abao1999/panda/README.md

 - Original training dataset https://huggingface.co/datasets/GilpinLab/skew40.

 **We are in the process of scaling up our training and model size.
 We are also working on a larger dataset with improved filtering for chaotic behavior.
 Stay tuned!**

+**We are also in the process of cleaning up and consolidating our evaluation scripts to make them more user-friendy**

 Paper abstract: